Alex-osayi/finalCapstone/Sentiment Analysis README.md

 - Analyze the generated output, which will contain sentiment analysis results.

 ## Dependencies
-Additionally, you need to have spaCy and the SpacyTextBlob library installed in your Python environment to run this code.
+You need to have the following libraries installed in your Python environment to run this code.
+spaCy: Python library for natural language processing
+SpacyTextBlob:

 ## 👯Contribution
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 - Fork the repository.
-- Create a new branch (git checkout -b feature/improvement)
+- Create a new branch
 - Make your changes.
-- Commit your changes (git commit -am 'Add new feature')
+- Commit your changes
-- Push to the branch (git push origin feature/improvement)
+- Push to the branch
 - Create a new Pull Request.